Mustard Algae Treatment: How to Kill and Prevent Mustard Algae in a Pool

 3. Shock Treatment

 You’ll need to shock your pool with high doses of chlorine.
 Think of it as calling in reinforcements.
-This intensive treatment usually takes about 24-48 hours for best results.
+For effective mustard algae elimination, use calcium hypochlorite shock at a rate of 1kg per 50,000 litres of pool water—roughly double the normal shock treatment dosage.

-4. Algaecide to the Rescue
+4. Algaecide Application

 5. Clean and Repeat